 If you give people enough information so they know what you’re looking for, you can turn your entire network into job search agents.

 5. Organize your contacts list

 Start a database, spreadsheet, text document, Google Doc, or whatever format works for you to track all your networking contacts and job leads.

 - New job leads

-Once you have recorded this information, use these documents to follow up with all available leads.
+Once you have recorded this information, use the document to follow up with all available leads.
 This can be especially helpful when your contact Victoria suggests you call her contact James.
-If you documented the conversation, you can contact Victoria afterwards and let her know how the conversation went and how much you appreciate the lead.
+If you documented the conversation, you can contact Victoria afterward and let her know how the conversation went and how much you appreciate the lead.

-Create another document to track jobs you have applied for, or might want to apply for.
+Create another document to track jobs you have applied for or might want to apply for.
 Again, keep track of how you heard about the position, who you know at that company, when you applied, which version of your résumé you sent them, and so on.
-When you meet someone new, you can quickly tell if you’ve applied to their company, and, if so, for what position.
+When you meet someone new, you can quickly recall if you have you have applied to their company and the position you are seeking.

 6. Update your references

 Keep a references list of the names and contact information for three people who know you well and will speak well of you to potential employers.
 Make sure to touch base with them regularly.
 Updating your references on your job search progress is a perfect way to work on making progress so you will have something to tell them.

 You should also decide if the people you selected are still best suited to talk about your professional skills.